 “You needed to destroy your hair with a flat iron to hook up?” asked Violet, turning up the heat on the curler.

 “Well, yeah, we were going out!
 You think he wants girl who looks like she just came from church?”
-Olivia paused and threw a glance at Isabella.
+Olivia paused.
 “No offense, Bella.
 I just, we — we have different styles, you know?
 Ouch!”
 Violet had tugged on the iron attached to Olivia’s head.

-Isabella looked at her friend with navy blue eyes framed in pale shadow, and tried, again, to breathe through the boning of her dress.
-“You know what I’m going to say, Liv,” she said.
+Isabella tried, again, to breathe through the boning of her dress.
+“You know what I’m going to say, Liv.”

 “And you know what I’m going to say about—”

-“Not today, Liv,” hissed Violet.
-She grabbed the bottle of hairspray off the ground and unloaded it onto Olivia’s burning lock.
+“Not today,” hissed Violet.
+She grabbed the bottle of hairspray off the ground and unloaded it onto Olivia’s burning locks.

 “You mean he makes you feel good when he’s paying attention to you,” said Isabella.

 “Now look,” Olivia brushed a donut crumb off her dress.
 “It’s different.
 He’s busy.”
-She paused and twirled an emerald ring on her right hand.
+She twirled an emerald ring on her right hand.
 “Besides, I gotta take his offers when they come.
 It was a really nice night, and we didn’t fight at all.”
-She sat back in the chair as Violet rolled her eyes and checked her burning curl.
+She sat back in the chair as Violet rolled her eyes and checked her floppy curl.
 “He wouldn’t keep calling if he wasn’t really into me.
 Right?”

 “I guess not,” said Isabella.

-“Liv,” snapped Violet, “Bella’s about to get married in, like, three hours.
+“Liv!”
+Violet shook her head.
+“Bella’s about to get married in, like, three hours.
 Do you really think she wants to talk about you and the guy who only calls you every other weekend?”
-She began to unwind Olivia’s hair.
+She emptied more hairspray into Olivia’s hair.
 “He’s probably got a wife and four kids you don’t even know about!”

 “Olivia!
 It’s not about you today!”
 Violet slammed the hair spray on the table.

 “It doesn’t matter.
 It’s still important,” said Isabella.
 “I’m sure he’s just busy with work.”

 “Yeah.
-Yeah.” said Olivia picking up her phone and scrolling through her messages.
+Yeah.”
+Olivia unlocked her phone and scrolled through her messages.
 “Are you done with my hair already?
 You’re gunna make it fall out!”

 “I can’t make it do anything,” said Violet.
 She released the iron and the curl fell against Olivia’s head before snaking out straight as a pin.